-King County prosecutors rush file attempted rape charge in sexual attack in courthouse restroom
+King County prosecutors rush-file attempted rape charge in sexual attack in courthouse restroom

 Rogers has repeatedly called attention to safety concerns of courthouse employees and visitors due to assaults and threats from residents of a homeless encampment in City Hall Park.
 He and other judges have called for the immediate closure of the park.

 A fatal stabbing occurred in the park on June 17.
-Both the stabbing victim and suspect lived in tents in the park immediately south of the courthouse, court records show.
+Both the victim and suspect lived in tents in the park immediately south of the courthouse, court records show.

 Numerous discussions were underway Friday about courthouse security protocols, according to Rogers, who said ballistic glass was installed in all the windows facing the park up to the courthouse’s third floor because of bullet strikes to the building.
 One round entered a commissioner’s chambers.